 • Look for changes in water color or slight changes in surface texture, as these can indicate baitfish schools moving through the area.

-See also What are the Best Baits for Flats Fishing?
+See also What are the Local Regulations for Flats Fishing in Specific Regions?

 Watching For Baitfish Schools On The Sonar: